Being a freelance writer for 6+ years, Billy has interest and knowledge in a wide range of topics.

 The term refers to those who suffer from a fear of speaking in public.
 Also, commonly diagnosed as “social anxiety disorder”, similar to telephonophobia (see Telephone Phobia later in the list).
 From speaking in front of a small group to a large auditorium of people, this phobia has a wide wide range.
 It could present itself in childhood when being requested to answer a question or read aloud in front of the class.
 Other times it can develop later in life, such as in college or at a job when you may be required to speak in front of a much larger group.

 According to glossophobia.com, the fear of public speaking affects an estimated 75% of people to some degree.
 For some, it can be scarier than death.
 It often creates enough fear that a person will avoid public speaking, some to the point of dropping out of college or quitting a job to avoid the event.

-Those suffering from glossophobia at a higher degree may even freeze up, begin shaking and have weakness in their voice – even in front of one or two people.
+Those suffering from glossophobia to a higher degree may even freeze up, begin shaking and have weakness in their voice, even in front of one or two people.
 These types are often referred to as ‘shy’.

 Famous People with a Fear of Public Speaking

 Do you have a fear of public speaking and think you’re alone, or that it will hold you back from your dreams?
 Did you know there are/were many celebrities and famous names in history who felt the same way about speaking in public?